 Drawing on this research within a community services and public policy setting, I have an interest and research expertise in:

 - Community development and capacity building

 - Research and evaluation of community sector programs

-I also have a track record of collaborative research in the area of electoral politics where he has written on compulsory voting, electoral systems and the efficacy of voting.
+Additionally, I have a track record of collaborative research in the area of electoral politics where I have written on compulsory voting, electoral systems and the efficacy of voting.
 I am also the co-convener of the South Australian Chapter of the Electoral Regulation Research Network.